Paul McCartney reschedules U.S. tour dates on doctors' orders

-NEW YORK (Reuters) - Former Beatle Paul McCartney, following his doctors’ orders as he recovers from a viral illness after falling ill in Japan last month, has rescheduled some U.S. dates on his world tour.
+NEW YORK, June 9 (Reuters) - Former Beatle Paul McCartney, following his doctors’ orders as he recovers from a viral illness after falling ill in Japan last month, has rescheduled some U.S. dates on his world tour.

 “I‘m sorry but it’s going to be a few more weeks before we get rocking in America again.
 I‘m feeling great but taking my docs’ advice to take it easy for a few more days,” McCartney said in a statement released on Monday.